veracode-oseduardo/vulnado/README.md

-# Vulnado - Intentionally Vulnerable Java Application - Test
+# Vulnado - Intentionally Vulnerable Java Application - Test Oscar

 This application and exercises will take you through some of the OWASP top 10 Vulnerabilities and how to prevent them.